 Best hotels in Amsterdam

 What is it?
 Renovated in 2016, this 225-room hotel is nestled within 25 otherwise unsuspecting canal houses on the picturesque Prinsengracht.
 Stylish but modern interiors offer soothing respite after a day of city exploration.

 Why go?
-Tucked away in the trendy Nine Streets neighbourhood, Hotel Pulitzer brims with beautiful design and decoration: from the tranquil inner garden and sunny atrium to a slicker-than-average salon boat that can take you canal cruising, champagne in hand.
+Tucked away in the trendy Nine Streets neighbourhood, Pulitzer Amsterdam brims with beautiful design and decoration: from the tranquil inner garden and sunny atrium to a slicker-than-average salon boat that can take you canal cruising, champagne in hand.

 What is it?
 With a reputation that precedes it, the 111-room Amsterdam outpost of this boutique chain is the former home of the mayor, so you know it’s got the location and it-factor boxes checked.